 Yes, absolutely.
 We are all convinced of this agile method and very satisfied with the result.
 We contributed our experiences and food for thoughts about Digital Leadership to a very nice and practical book, and we are sure that other executives will benefit from it.

-After a Book Sprint is before a Book Sprint – If you want to be part of our second BWC Book Sprint in spring 2018 just send us an email and we will talk about it.
+After a Book Sprint is before a Book Sprint – If you want to be part of our second BWC Book Sprint just send us an email and we will talk about it.
 Brigitta Wurnig is looking forward to your email: email@example.com